Password Self-Service: Out-of-Office and Offline

 Remote employees, those who take their laptops home every other day or so – all of them are vulnerable to being completely locked out of their work computer if they forget their password.
 Even if they call the help desk and ask to reset it, their computer will be unable to get the new password without a connection to a domain controller.

-You would think that Azure AD has the self-service password reset feature, but even hybrid Azure AD joined computers are susceptible to the same issue.
+You would think that Microsoft Entra ID has the self-service password reset feature, but even Microsoft Entra-joined computers in a hybrid deployment scenario are susceptible to the same issue.
 No connection to a DC equals no password reset for you.

 With Adaxes, however, such users are out of trouble.
 Adaxes Self-Service Client is a little tool that can enable them to reset their password from the computer login screen, even from out-of-office.
 It is available for Windows and Mac, so no one is left out.
 All you have to do is deploy it beforehand.